aman2743/AITesterBlueprint/PropmtToCreateSkills.md

 **Fourth Prompt**
 Create a Skill which will create the Playwright with JS/TS framework from scratch, where in the page object model, custom reporter and make sure that it follows the proper guiles also, use will enter the domain name and instruction to automate, you will create the full framework with proper guidelines

+**Fifth Prompt**
+ @ building-playwright-automation  Create a Playwright framework for saucedemo.com that logins and check the inventory.